 The winner of the 2016 First Drafts Competition is Vanessa Savage whose extract from her novel, ‘Reunion’, was described by bestselling crime author Elly Griffiths as ‘a big, bold idea about grief and memory made real.
 This is confident writing, and heralds an original new voice in the genre.’

-Now in its seventh year, the competition recognises promising work-in-progress and is open to writers who have not yet published a collection of stories or novel.
-This year the prize has a crime and thrillers theme and is judged by an all-star panel of bestselling writers including Lisa Cutts, Elly Griffiths, Elizabeth Haynes, Peter James and Lesley Thomson.
+Now in its seventh year, Myriad’s First Drafts Competition recognises promising work in progress and is open to writers who have not yet published a collection of stories or novel.
+This year the competition celebrated crime and thrillers, and was judged by an all-star panel of bestselling crime writers: Lisa Cutts, Elly Griffiths, Elizabeth Haynes, Peter James and Lesley Thomson.

 The competition is a collaboration between Myriad and West Dean College, where Lesley Thomson and Elly Griffiths are tutors on the MA in Creative Writing and Publishing.
 The prize is a week-long writing retreat in the beautiful surroundings of West Dean College near Chichester, as well as detailed editorial feedback from industry experts and six months’ mentoring by a Myriad author.

 Myriad’s First Drafts Competition is at the heart of our mission to discover and nurture bold and exciting new writers.
 There are very few competitions for a work in progress and this is a brilliant opportunity for aspiring authors to get their work noticed by publishers and agents.